The Beautiful Elf City and Elf Church by Hotel Laki in South-Iceland

-We had encountered hail on our way, which came from a very black cloud, so I was worried that I would not be able to visit the Elf City on that particular night, but all of a sudden the evening sun came out and lit up the Elf City and Elf Church with beautiful pink and orange colours, which added to the mystic of this amazing elf spot.
+We had encountered hail on our way, which came from a very black cloud, so I was worried that I would not be able to visit the Elf City on that particular night, but all of a sudden the evening sun came out and lit up the Elf City and Elf Church with beautiful pink and orange colours, which added to the mystery of this amazing elf spot.

 My husband stayed behind and I walked timidly into the Elf City.
 I asked the elves for permission and thanked them for allowing me to have a look around their city.
 I was in awe of the beauty of the sunlit city - I almost felt like I was entering a holy place.

-When entering elf dwellings one should always show respect and be thankful for being allowed to have a look at their habitation - otherwise mishaps and strange things can happen.
+When entering elf dwellings one should always show respect and be thankful for being allowed to have a look at their habitation - otherwise, mishaps and strange things can happen.
 I will tell you a couple of such stories, which Hörður, the owner of the hotel and the land, told me.

 I saw from the Elf City that a jeep had arrived and my husband was talking to the man in the jeep.
 I heard them talking and laughing, so I left them to it and enjoyed the serenity of the Elf City.

-When I finally returned back to the car my husband introduced me to the man in the jeep - it turned out to be Hörður, the owner of Hotel Laki and the surrounding area, who had driven down to the Elf City to meet up with me to tell me some elf-stories.
-A truly lovely man - he knew so many stories.
+When I finally returned back to the car my husband introduced me to the man in the jeep; it turned out to be Hörður, the owner of Hotel Laki and the surrounding area, who had driven down to the Elf City to meet up with me to tell me some elf-stories.
+A truly lovely man; he knew so many stories.

 After telling us several stories of encounters with the elves on this spot we stopped by the Elf Church and he told us to join hands and sing to the elves as a "thank you" for being allowed to visit their habitation.
-It was so lovely, a moment to truly remember - holding hands by the Elf Church singing to the elves in this mystical pink and orange light from the evening sun!
+It was so lovely, a moment to truly remember; holding hands by the Elf Church singing to the elves in this mystical pink and orange light from the evening sun!

 Sigurður and Agnes

 You will find ruins of an old turf farm on the land of Efri-Vík from way back when there was a farm with three households at Efri-Vík.
 The ruins date back to the time of the devastating volcanic eruption from a row of craters called Lakagígar in 1783.

-On an August night Agnes felt that her child was due to be born so she sneaked out and delivered her baby, wrapped it in her shawl and left it on a hill not far from the farm.
+On an August night, Agnes felt that her child was due to be born so she sneaked out and delivered her baby, wrapped it in her shawl, and left it on a hill not far from the farm.